Rolled, Stuffed Turkey Breast

 Your local butcher will gladly butterfly the breast for you and then it’s a simple process to simply fill with stuffing, roll and tie before roasting.

-Fennel is one of the stars in this savory stuffing, however if you have a favorite or are not a fan of fennel, substitute your family recipe and make this savory centerpiece your very own.
+Fennel is one of the stars in this savory stuffing, however if you have another favorite or are not a fan of fennel, substitute your family recipe and make this savory centerpiece your very own.

 Tip: You can cut and sauté your ingredients the day before and chill overnight.
 When you are ready to assemble your centerpiece, simply place your sautéed ingredients on the stove and re-warm them.
 The butter will melt and they will be ready to use.